akash-network/website/src/content/Docs/getting-started/quick-start-guides/akash-cli/index.md

 echo $AKASH_PROVIDER
 ```

-## Step4:- Create and confirm a Lease
+## STEP 4:- Create and confirm a Lease

 Create a lease for the bid from the chosen provider above by running this command: